linkedin/css-blocks/README.md

 > 🔮 **Future Feature: Resolve All Shorthand **
 >
-> For straightforward resolutions where you just want to yield or assume full control of styling against another block, feel free to use the CSS `all` property to quickly override or yield to all property conflict with another block:
+> For straightforward resolutions where you just want to yield or assume full control of styling against another block, feel free to use the CSS `all` property to quickly override or yield to all property conflict with another block.
+The downside of doing this is that as new properties are added to another element, you don't get a chance to review them and decide:

 ```css
 .my-class {